SuyashHashiCorp/terraform-k8s/README.md

 ## Set Kubeconfig file varaible.

-"Terraform apply" will create the kubernetes config file and store the information in your local system in configs directory.
+"Terraform apply" will create the Kubernetes config file and store the information in your local system in the configs directory.

 ```shell
 cd terraform-k8s